samhagin/Capstone/README.md

 # You can access the application by going to

-`127.0.01:5000`

-A demo version of this app can be accessed by going to http://stockscreener.online/
+`127.0.01:5000` if being accessed locally or substitue `127.0.0.1` with the IP of the server you're running this on